• Licorice is a plant of ancient origin, steeped in history, and has been medicinally

 • Pharmacology / Toxicology of Glycyrrhizin: Licorice extracts and its main component, glycyrrhizin, are extensively used in foods, tobacco and herbal medicinal formulations.
 In the US, estimated consumption is 0.027-3.6 mg glycyrrhizin/kg/day.
 Glycyrrhizinates can inhibit 11beta-hydroxysteroid dehydrogenase, the enzyme responsible for inactivating cortisol.
 High level exposure can produce hypermineralocorticoid-like effects in both animals and humans.
 Other studies have shown anti-ulcer, anti-viral, and anti-genotoxic properties.
 The study proposes an acceptable daily intake of 0.015-0.229 mg glycyrrhizin KBW per day.
 (16)

-• Antibacterial: Study of extracts showed significant antibacterial activity against two gram-positive (B. subtilis and S. aureus) and two gram-negative (E. coli and P. aeruginosa) bacteria.
-(17)
+• Antibacterial / Roots: Study of root extracts showed significant antibacterial activity against two gram-positive (B. subtilis and S. aureus) and two gram-negative (E. coli and P. aeruginosa) bacteria.
+(17) Study of ethanol root extract of G. glabra showed antibacterial activity on selected oral microbes.
+(48)

 • Blood Glucose / Anti-Diabetic Effects: Study shows Gg affects peroxisome proliferation activated receptors, thereby regulating the expression of genes that play an important role in glucose metabolism.
 (18)